rn-org/react-native-annotated-text/README.md

 # @rn-org/react-native-annotated-text

 Style parts of text to improve readability, increase positive user experience, and encourage greater creativity through use of colors and fonts.
+Inspired from Jetpack Compose.

 Fully compatible with TypeScript & Turbomodules.